 If this flag causes an activity to begin a new task and the user presses the Home button to leave it, there must be some way for the user to navigate back to the task.
 Some entities (such as the notification manager) always start activities in an external task, never as part of their own, so they always put

 FLAG_ACTIVITY_NEW_TASKin the intents they pass to

 startActivity().
 If you have an activity that can be invoked by an external entity that might use this flag, take care that the user has a independent way to get back to the task that's started, such as with a launcher icon (the root activity of the task has a

 CATEGORY_LAUNCHERintent filter; see the Starting a task section below).

 In this case, the activity can move from the task it starts to the task it has an affinity for, when that task comes to the foreground.

-.apk file contains more than one "application"
+Tip: If an APK file contains more than one "app"

 from the user's point of view, you probably want to use the

 attribute to assign different affinities to the activities associated with each "app".